Lamborghini Gallardo: End of production

 The last Lamborghini vehicle with a manual transmission was reported to be a Lamborghini Gallardo LP 560-2 50° Anniversario by Popular Mechanics.

 On 25 November 2013, the last Lamborghini Gallardo, an LP 570-4 Spyder Performante with Rosso Mars (red) body colour, was built at the Sant'Agata Bolognese factory, to be received by a private collector in the upcoming weeks.
 A total of 14,022 units of the Lamborghini Gallardo had been built during its 10-year product cycle.

 Motorsports

 FIA GT3 Championship

 In 2007, the Gallardo was entered in the FIA GT3 Championship, with the Gallardo GT3, built by German motorsport specialists Reiter Engineering, who previously manufactured the Murciélago R-GT and the Diablo GTR Super Trophy race cars.
 All the extra aerodynamic components were bolt-on parts, conforming with cost-effective regulations that meant the finished car had to closely resemble its road-going counterpart.
 Brembo racing brakes and OZ Racing wheels were also added.
 It was converted to rear-wheel drive, other than when racing in the one-make Lamborghini Super Trofeo.
 The engine generated a maximum power output of 520 PS at 7,800 rpm and 510 Nm of torque at 4,500 RPM.

+ADAC GT Masters

+The inaugural season of ADAC GT Masters was held in 2007 and the championship was won by the Lamborghini Gallardo LP520 GT3 driven by Christopher Haase, Gianni Morbidelli and Jos Menten.
+The german racing team, Reiter Engineering won the drivers' championship with 214 points, and the team championship with 332 points.
+They won six of the ten races that season, including the season finale at Hockenheim.

+Reiter Engineering would also win the 2010 ADAC GT Masters season with Peter Kox and Albert von Thurn und Taxis.
+They drove a Lamborghini Gallardo LP560 GT3 for the Reiter Engineering team.
+The pair won five races and finished on the podium in ten of the fourteen races.
+They finished with 147 points, 18 points ahead of the second-placed team.